unriellistic/HTX/cleanup_busxray_script/readMe.md

 **Parameter `--display-path`**
 Path to a singular image file.
 To display a single image without running the cropping function.
 This is for testing and debugging the cropping algorithm.

+**Parameter `--log`**
+A boolean variable optional argument.
+If true, prints out the list of images without their corresponding label.

 #### Command examples:
 If you run straight from the thumbdrive:
 ```shell